top TOP

 Jill Kirshenbaum is a Senior Vice President and Senior executive at Briar Capital.
 Jill and her team bring finance solutions involving owner occupied real estate to clients needing liquidity for growth.
 Jill has incredible support from her amazing husband, Gary and their two beautiful children.

-Jill joined the ICRF Chicago Board in 2020 and is Co-Liaison to our Visions Board.
+Jill joined the ICRF Chicago Board in 2020 and serves on the Executive Committee.

 Adi KlinghoferAdi Klinghofer lives in Northbrook, IL with his wife and three teen-aged children.
 He was born in Israel, but grew up in Deerfield, IL.
 In 2008, Adi bought a portion of Prestige Distribution, Inc., a commercial specialties distribution and installation company, from David Waxman.
 Together they have grown the company from a small operation to a national leader in their space with offices in Northbrook and Dallas, TX.